 “Pitiado” is a type of hand embroidering used on horse saddles in Mexico.
-The title of this watercolor landscape painting “Pitiado” came from a contest suggested by Jim Ferguson when I was interviewed by him on 3/13/04 for the “Great American Outdoor Trails” radio show.
-Jim recommended that I sent out a request to all of my patrons who have my art and challenge them to come up with a name for this landscape.
-The winner who came up with the best name received a Giclée of “Pitiado.”
-As it turned out Jim had the best title, so he now has a Giclee of this wall art.
+The heading of this watercolor landscape art painting “Pitiado” could have have been “Kokopelli” because of that image present.
+The designation came from a contest suggested by Jim Ferguson when I was interviewed by him on 3/13/04 for the “Great American Outdoor Trails” radio show.
+He recommended that I sent out a request to all of my patrons who have my landscape art and challenge them to come up with a moniker for this whimsical art.
+The winner who came up with the appropriate handle received a Giclée of “Pitiado.”
+As it turned out the radio jock had the best title, of course, the 2nd best was “Kokopelli” of this landscape canvas print.

-Look close, and you can see the technique I used while painting this wall art.
+Look close, and you can see the technique I used while painting this landscape wall art.
 The first thing to do is to mask anything that isn’t the building.
 Masking Fluids prevent the paper from absorbing color.
 I applied a mask before I used a wash to protect areas that I wanted to remain white.
 Using a 2″broad brush while the paper is wet, I put down the colors of yellow, orange, red and cobalt blue, one after the other.
 This way they could blend.
 I then sprinkled kosher salt, to absorb some of the pigment and put saran wrap over the entire area and scrunched it up.
 When the paint dried, I peeled away the covering and wiped away the salt.
-This technique was used for Drums & Mocassins, Mondays, Taos Pueblo and San Ysidro to name a few.
+This technique was used for Drums & Mocassins, Mondays, Taos Pueblo, and San Ysidro to name a few.